Libbum/AS-Hakyll/posts/2015-08-06-using-katex-with-hakyll.markdown

 The first two tags indicate the display size environment whereas the last tag is for inline maths.

 Luckily, you can configure __Pandoc__ such that __Hakyll__ parses the single `$ ... $` tag in markdown and renders it as `\( ... \)` for use with __MathJax__.
-Travis Athougies has a good writeup on how to do this on his blog [here](http://travis.athougies.net/posts/2013-08-13-using-math-on-your-hakyll-blog.html), although I overload my pandoc options a little different so that __pygments__ can be used to do the syntax highlighting on my blog (see my [Pandoc.hs](https://github.com/Libbum/AxiomaticSemantics/blob/master/Includes/Pandoc.hs)):
+Travis Athougies has a good writeup on how to do this on his blog [here](http://travis.athougies.net/posts/2013-08-13-using-math-on-your-hakyll-blog.html), although I overload my pandoc options a little different so that __Pygments__ can be used to do the syntax highlighting on my blog (see my [Pandoc.hs](https://github.com/Libbum/AxiomaticSemantics/blob/master/Includes/Pandoc.hs)):

 ``` haskell
 readerOpts :: ReaderOptions